-Arithmetic, which comprises the greater framework in which the geometric and physical disciplines find their place, consists not only in the elementary, intuitive treatment of numbers; rather it has itself the character of a theory in that it builds on the representation of the totality of numbers as a system of things as well as the totality of sets of numbers.
-This systematic arithmetic achieves its aim in the best possible way, nor does its method give a reason for objections, so long as it is clear that we are here not taking the standpoint of elementary intuitiveness, but that of a thought construction, i.e., the standpoint that Hilbert calls the axiomatic one.
+arithmetic achieves its aim in the best possible way, and there are no grounds in its procedures for objections, so long as it is clear that we are here not taking the standpoint of elementary intuitiveness, but that of a thought construction, i.e., the standpoint that Hilbert calls the axiomatic one.

-The charge of arbitrariness against this axiomatic approach is also unjustified, for in the foundations of systematic arithmetic we are not dealing with an arbitrary axiom system, put together as needed, but with a natural systematic extrapolation from elementary number theory.
-However, the analysis and set theory which develop on this foundation constitute a theory, which is already distinguished in pure intellect, and which is suited to be taken as the theory $\kappa\alpha\tau$, $\dot{\epsilon}\xi o\chi\dot{\eta}\nu$, 16 into which we incorporate the doctrines and theoretical approaches of geometry and physics.
+The charge of arbitrariness against this axiomatic approach is also unjustified, for in the foundations of systematic arithmetic we are not dealing with an arbitrary axiom system, put together according to need, but with a natural systematic extrapolation from elementary number theory.
+However, the analysis and set theory which develop on this foundation constitute a theory which is already distinguished in pure intellect, and which is suited to be taken as the theory $\kappa \alpha \tau' \varepsilon' \xi o \chi \eta \nu$,12 into which we incorporate the doctrines and theoretical approaches of geometry and physics.

-Thus we cannot accept the veto that intuitionism directs against the method of analysis.
-The observation, on which we agree with intuitionism, that the infinite is not given to us intuitively does indeed require us to modify our philosophical conception of mathematics but not to transform mathematics itself.
+Thus we cannot acknowledge the veto that intuitionism directs against the method of analysis.
+The observation, on which we agree with intuitionism, that the infinite is not given to us intuitively does indeed require us to modify our philosophical conception of mathematics, but not to transform mathematics itself.